Relative Entropy Methods for the Approximation of Reactive Trajectories: Applications of the Change of Measure

 \section{Applications of the Change of Measure}

 In this section, we consider two applications of the change of measure formula: \emph{selection} and \emph{training}.
 By training, we mean the minimization of the relative entropy $\dkl ( \P \Vert \Q)$ of the approximate transition path process with respect to the exact process over a family of approximate committor functions.
 By selection, we mean the comparison of different approximations to the committor function based on relative entropy differences.
 This is somewhat similar to model selection based on the Bayes and Akaike information criteria except that we do not consider penalizing model complexity.
 We also speculate on two other possibilities: \emph{error estimation} and \emph{importance sampling}.
-By error estimation, we mean the direct estimation of $\dkl(\P \Vert \Q)$.
+By error estimation, we mean the direct estimation of $\dkl(\P \Vert \Q)$ given a sample of trajectories from the approximate transition path process.
 By importance sampling, we mean the unbiased estimation of observables of the exact process given a sample of paths of the approximate process.
-Error estimation and importance sampling entail difficulties that we cannot completely resolve at this time; see Section~\ref{sec: numerical} for details.
+Error estimation and importance sampling entail theoretical difficulties that we cannot resolve at this time, but see Section~\ref{sec: numerical experiments} for a simple example where both strategies appear to work well.